TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ```
 ## Main code

 Some of the functions found throughout the different files have two funtions that do the same.
 This is because they can be activated using a physical button and a button on screen.
 Physical buttons come with an extra parameter (event).
 This is why a seperate function has to be made.
 For example MainMidWindow has start and startB.
+If any code is unclear, further explanation can always be found in the comments in the file itself.

 * Main_File_FC